joelhawksley/identity/_posts/2026-02-05-home-assistant-video-call-status-light.md

 _**TL;DR:** Use the Home Assistant MacOS app to control smart lights based on video call status._

-In order to focus completely on my work, I often wear noise cancelling headphones, making it difficult to hear a knock on the door.
+I often wear noise cancelling headphones to help me focus, but they make it difficult to hear a knock on the door.
 I’m also in meetings quite a bit, when a door knock is less welcome.
 While I try to keep my calendar up to date so my wife knows when I’m on a call, I’ll occasionally have ad-hoc conversations for pairing, etc.

-I recently set up a system to indicate whether I am listening to music or on a video call, using Zigbee night lights from Third Reality, one in the hallway outside my office door and another inside the door in my office so I can know what the hallway light is set to.
+I recently set up a system to indicate whether I am listening to music or on a video call, using Zigbee night lights from Third Reality, one in the hallway and another in my office so I can know what the hallway light is set to.

-In Home Assistant, I created a helper called `Office audio state` returning `input`, `output`, or `off` using sensor data from the Home Assistant app running on my personal and work laptops (be sure to replace the sensor names with yours):
+In Home Assistant, I created a helper called `Office audio state` using sensor data from the Home Assistant app running on my personal and work laptops.
+It returns `input`, `output`, or `off` (be sure to replace the sensor names with yours):

 {% raw %}
 ```jinja